How much does frac sand cost in Argentina?

 Sources & Evidence

-Ibicuy-to-Añelo US$140/ton benchmark confirmed by direct operator quotes April 2026 (North Zone).
+Ibicuy-to-Añelo US$145/ton benchmark confirmed by direct operator quotes April 2026 (North Zone).
 Rio Negro range triangulated from Argentine mining trade press and operator procurement disclosures.
-In-Basin Sand delivered-price target derived from CDE Global (Ireland) validated CAPEX budget of US$6.8M for a 200 TPH wash plant plus standard Argentine trucking rates on the Malargüe–Añelo corridor.
-API RP 19C / ISO 13503-2 certification governs qualification testing.
+In-Basin Sand delivered-price target derived from a US$1.4M second-hand 50 t/hr wash plant plus standard Argentine trucking rates on the Malargüe-Añelo corridor.
+For reference, a new wash plant benchmarks near US$34,000 per t/hr of capacity (CDE Global 200 t/hr quote, US$6.8M), so a new 50 t/hr line is about US$1.7M.
+API RP 19C / ISO 13503-2 governs qualification testing.

 Related Questions